 The Kaftan

-The Kaftan, a timeless and elegant garment, is a cherished part of Tunisian women’s attire.
+The Kaftan is a cherished part of traditional Tunisian clothing for women.
 This loose, long-sleeved robe, often made from luxurious fabrics like silk or chiffon, exudes sophistication and grace.
 Its versatile design allows it to transition seamlessly from casual to formal occasions.

 Adorned with intricate detailing along the neckline, cuffs, and hem, the Kaftan showcases exquisite design and attention to detail, adding an extra touch of elegance.